PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### System rule

-- Anything can be changed until exercise is not performed for NQSO and ISO and Vested details are not entered for RSA, RSU or Carried interest
+- Anything can be changed until Exercise, Accelerate, Forfeit, Exchange & Vested Details is not performed for NQSO, ISO, RSA, RSU & Carried Interest.
 - Once exercise, exchange, accelerate or forfeit actions are performed or Vested details are entered, Edit is restricted.
 Following fields can't be changed like `Grant Date` , `Share Granted`, `Expiration Date` & `whole Vesting section`.
 - Can be editable anytime for `Stock Grant`.